21 Best and Worst Things to Buy at Aldi

 What to Buy at Aldi: German Foods

 Aldi doesn't just excel at knockoffs of U.S. grocery products.
 Aldi also carves a niche with imported German products you won't find at your American supermarket chains.
 We previously noted the German chocolates, beer and bread (marketed under Aldi's proprietary Deutsche Kuche label).
 Don't overlook the flavored spaetzles, German-style pickles, apple strudel and unique snacks that waver off the dreary chips and pretzels route.
+As with the chocolates, you see much more of this on Aldi's shelves during the winter months.

 The fun part of finding these products is the discovery.
 Unlike most U.S. groceries, Aldi doesn't relegate its German imports to one section of one aisle.
 You'll find them scattered throughout the store, from the bakery to the freezer cases.